Choosing the Right RFID Reader: Handheld vs Fixed vs Gate

 Best for: tag encoding at manufacture or receiving, POS counters, registration desks, card issuance.

 Our recommendation: Identium UHF desktop reader — USB, simple SDK, ships with every tag-encoding pilot.
+A desktop pad is also the entire reader story in a library self-issue kiosk — see our library management solution and the RFID library management guide.

 The reader-mix recipes